jaredbwasserman/web-games/README.md

 ## TODO
 1. Add more games
-1. Add instructions for how to add games.
+1. Add instructions for how to add games
-1. Add instructions for local setup and running.
+1. Add instructions for local setup and running
-1. Clean up server memory (when a game finishes, when a player leaves, etc).
+1. Clean up server memory (when a game finishes, when a player leaves, etc)
-1. Update URLs so browser back button works
+1. Update URLs so browser back button works?
 1. Game type stored in client/server
-1. Show who is in lobby
-   1. Real time update for names of people in lobby using events
-1. Keep game button active even if click something else
 1. Make sure everything looks good on small computer screens
 1. Make the buttons un-highlight when hover exit (copy game code works but not the other ones)
 1. Make the game grid centered better
 1. Remove player from list of players if they disconnect
-1. Make list of players take up more horizontal space and less vertical space
-1. Make the buttons of the games not clickable for players (only host can click them)
-   1. Make the buttons of the games reflect the current selection of the host (selected game is highlighted with border)
 1. Cool background images in places